paulolvsn/retroflix/README.md

 * add, edit or delete comments:
 ![Manage comments](images/managecomments.jpg)

-* you could also add torrent links to the films (but this is not implemented in the site for copyright reasons)
+* you could also add torrent links to the films (but this is not implemented in the site for copyright reasons and we take the torrents from [YIFI torrent database API](https://yts.mx/api))
 ![Add torrent](images/addtorrent.jpg)

 ## Lighthouse